frlinh/game-analysis/README.md

 ## Project Overview
 **Topic:**

-We will use the dataset provided by Kaggle and Riot Games to determine the duration to master a Champion.
+We will use the dataset provided by Kaggle and Riot Games to determine the duration and learning curve to master each Champion.

 **Reason:**